Have questions? We're here.

 Day 1: Kangerlussuaq, Greenland | Embark

-Board a chartered flight bound for Kangerlussuaq.
-Upon arrival from Greenland, transfer to the small port located west of the airport, where the ship, Ocean Albatros, is anchored.
+Upon arrival in Kangerlussuaq, transfer to the small port located west of the airport, where the ship, Ocean Albatros, is anchored.
 Board a Zodiac to reach the ship, where you can check in to your cabin.
 After a safety drill, enjoy dinner as Ocean Atlantic sets sail through the 160-kilometer Kangerlussuaq fjord.

 Day 2: Sisimiut, Greenland